 - Stitch Marker: My stitch markers are the mini safety pins we get from clothing tags.
 You can buy from Michaels- Stitch Marker, Amazon – Stitch Marker, Jo-Ann – Stitch Marker.
 Use offers for better deals.

 Quality Promise: If washed with care then the neat stitch guarantees perfection up to multiple washes.
 The wool quality might stretch upon multiple uses.

 The crocheted, handmade and made to order item is already sold.
-In case you are looking forward to purchasing the same item or in any customized form, please check out the following the further options.
-The color combinations, the designs, the dimensions can alter easily based on your preference and usage.
+In case you are looking forward to purchasing the same item or in any customised form, please check out the following the further options.
+The colour combinations, the designs, the dimensions can alter easily based on your preference and usage.

 - Etsy – Knot My Designs